ooni/spec/test-specs/ts-012-lantern.md

 ## Possible conclusions

 We can determine whether or not Lantern is able to bootstrap, according to its output.
-We can determine whether or not a given URL is reachable via Lantern.
+We can determine whether or not a URL is reachable via Lantern.

 ## Example output sample
 ```
 ---
 input_hashes: []
-options: [-u, google.com]
+options: []
 probe_asn: AS1234
 probe_cc: US
 probe_city: null